hdShang/arxiv-daily/docs/cs-LG/2025-06-30/papers/250623875v1-chain-of-thought-in-order-discovering-learning-friendly-orders-for-a.md

 ---
 layout: default
-title: Chain of Thought in Order: Discovering Learning-Friendly Orders for Arithmetic
+title: "Chain of Thought in Order: Discovering Learning-Friendly Orders for Arithmetic"
 ---

 # Chain of Thought in Order: Discovering Learning-Friendly Orders for Arithmetic